zhusophia/zhusophia/README.md

 ## To-Do (2024)
 - I want to become more consistent when working on projects.
 One of my goals this year is to *not* cram all my projects at once... let's hope that my Github contribution graph reflects that...
 - Learn with/from my friends.
-I geniunely know so many amazing coders and I'm consatntly inspired by their work ethic and the cool projects they have!
+I geniunely know so many amazing coders and I'm constantly inspired by their work ethic and the cool projects they have!

 Goals:
 - Finish my Big Five project.
 I want to continue doing research and adding my findings onto the 'Beyond the Dataset' page.